SAP/jenkins-library/DEVELOPMENT.md

 ### Mocking

-Tests should be written only for the code of your step implementation, while any external functionality should be mocked, in order to really test all code paths, especially error cases.
+Tests should be written only for the code of your step implementation, while any external functionality should be mocked, in order to test all code paths including the error cases.

 There are (at least) two approaches for this: